 - Cons: Somewhat dry, stories were uninteresting

-The first thing I did when I got the book was read all the information at the front (21 pages worth) to be sure I was giving my daughter the best start in reading and I would know what I’m talking about.
-The books’s method is based on the Distar approach.
+The first thing I did when I got the book was read all the information at the front (21 pages worth).
+I needed to make sure my daughter was getting the best start to reading and I knew that was on me.

 CHILD’S LEARNING STYLE